 Johnson County Social Services manages and supports several funding sources, policy boards, and community groups all working together to support children and families in Johnson County.
 Activities primarily involve identifying community strengths and service gaps, creating networking opportunities for service providers, coordinating funding, and facilitating family/youth/community participation in planning activities.
 The Youth & Families Services division of Social Services also helps families access the direct services and supports listed below and manages several ARPA-funded early education projects.
 Additional information and application links can be found below.

-For more information about Youth & Family Services in Johnson County Social Services Department, email Laurie Nash or call 319-356-6090.
+For more information about Youth & Family Services in Johnson County Social Services Department, email Laurie Nash at [email protected] or call 319-356-6090.

 Direct Services & Supports

 Care Coordination for coordinated intake and referral services for families with children age 0-5 years are provided through Community Empowerment.
-Families may receive help to apply for State Child Care Assistance, Head Start, and other community-based programs or to enroll in early education scholarship programs.
-Email Empowerment or call 319-356-6090.
+Families may receive help to apply for State Child Care Assistance, Head Start, Parents As Teachers Home Visitation, and other community-based programs or to enroll in early education scholarship programs.
+Email Empowerment at [email protected] or call 319-356-6090.

 Early Education Scholarships help support early education tuition for income-eligible children in quality rated programs.
-Infant & Toddler Scholarships are for children who have not yet turned 3 on September 15 and School Ready Scholarships are for preschool children age 3-5 years.
+School Ready Scholarships are for preschool children age 3-5 years on September 15.

 Focus On Youth Fund provides financial support for youth and families to address emotional and behavioral health challenges.
 Provides limited assistance for expenses not covered by insurance or for those who are uninsured.
 Eligible expenses include evaluations, prescriptions, therapy, Behavioral Intervention Services, and third-party insurance co-pays.